Listen to music or podcasts while riding a bike with the best headphones suitable for cycling.

 PowerBeats Pro are the best bass headphones for those who want deeper and stronger lows in music.
 The Bluetooth headphones have an emphasis on bass and treble which results in a fun V-shaped signature.

-They’re lightweight and completely cord-free which makes it impossible to entangle.
+They’re lightweight and completely cord-free which makes them impossible to entangle.
 The fit is highly secure and doesn’t require adjustments.

 With quick-charging capability, you will get around 11h per charge (24h with the case), and charging takes less than 1 hour.